cneralich/tfe-tfc-migration-tool/README.md

 ## Sensitive Value and File Migration

 This migration tool leverages the [Terraform Cloud/Enterprise API](https://www.terraform.io/docs/cloud/api/index.html) and the [terrasnek](https://github.com/dahlke/terrasnek) Python Client for interacting with it.
-For security reasons, there are certain sensitive values and files that cannot be extracted via the API, including sensitive workspace variables, sensitive policy set params, SSH keys, module version files, and configuration version files.
+For security reasons, there are certain sensitive values and files that cannot be extracted via the API, including sensitive workspace variables, sensitive policy set params, SSH keys, and configuration version files.
 For that reason, those items will need to be re-added after the initial migration is finished by completing the following steps:

 ### 1. Update all Missing Values

 Once the initial migration is complete and the outputs are generated, save them to a file (if not done initially using the instructions above) and complete the following:

 * In the `workspace_to_config_version_file_path_map` list, update the `path_to_config_version_file` value in each dictionary with the correct local file path for that configuration version's configuration version files

-* In the `module_to_file_path_map` list, update the `path_to_module_file` value in each dictionary with the correct local file path for that module version's module version files

 * In the `ssh_key_to_file_path_map` list, update the `path_to_ssh_key_file` value in each dictionary with the correct local file path for that SSH key's SSH key files